U.S. flag

 T-MSIS Data Quality Progress for Outcomes Based Assessment (OBA)

-33 states and 2 territories met the targets for critical priority, high priority, and expenditures data content category
+37 states, 2 territories, and the District of Columbia meet the target for critical priority, high priority, and expenditures data content category

-12 states passed on the critical priority criterion but did not meet at least one of the targets for the high priority and/or expenditures data content categoryy
+8 states and 1 territory passed on the critical priority criterion but did not meet at least one of the targets for the high priority and/or expenditures data content category

 Notes on Map for Outcomes Based Assessment